 Fire access tracks will be also gated to prevent public access, helping to minimise weed incursions and the spread of pathogens.
 All tracks follow State Bushfire Coordination Committee guidelines such as width and including erosion control measures in the design.
-In addition, an environmental assessment is part of fire management treatment activity process, in which an ecologist will determine the activities effect on the environment and develop strategies to reduce the impact.
+In addition, an environmental assessment is part of any activity proposed for fire management in parks.
+An ecologist will determine the activities' effect on the environment and develop strategies to reduce the impact.

 In general however, any fuel break or track comes with some environmental impacts such as loss of vegetation; ability to increase soil compaction and erosion; and increased potential for weeds, predators and pathogens.

 That’s why the potential impact on native animals and plants is assessed and work on fire access tracks will use sensitive and sustainable design, which considers these issues.

 These impacts are weighed up against the wider benefit that tracks can provide in reducing bushfire spread and its impact on the environment.